Ensure your CV format is structured to best highlight your unique experience and life situation.

 Put your best administrative skills in your personal statement.

-3. Include keywords from the administrator job description
+3. Include keywords from the job description

 • many employers use applicant tracking systems (ATS) that decide if your CV is relevant based on how many administrator keywords it has